respoke/docs/src/client/android/getting-started.md

         }
     }

-Run your application, you should see it successfully connect to Respoke by looking at the LogCat output of your device/emulator:

-    02-23 19:14:59.560  10584-10584/com.digium.respokedemo D/MainActivity﹕ Connected to Respoke!
+That's it!
+Now we're ready to start using all Respoke has to offer.